jean-pierreBoth/gsearch/README.md

 takes a list of fasta files containing requests and for each fasta file dumps the asked number of nearest neighbours according to distance mentioned above.
 A tabular file will be saved to disk with 3 key columns: query genome path, database genome path (ranked by distance) and distance.
 The distance can be transformed into ANI or AAI according to the equation above.
 Check the scripts for analyzing output from request here: https://github.com/jianshu93/gsearch_analysis

 ## Ann
 For UMAP-like algorithm to perform dimension reduction and then visuzlizing genome database, we run it after the tohnsw step (pre-built database) (see below useage ann section).
 See [annembed](https://github.com/jean-pierreBoth/annembed) crate for details.
 Then the output of this step can be visualized, for example for the GTDB v207 we have the following plot.
+A new paper for the library and also this subcommand is in preparation.

 ![Alt!](https://github.com/jean-pierreBoth/gsearch/blob/master/GSearch-annembed-GTDBv207.jpg?raw=true)